wp-plugins/wp-print-friendly/readme.txt

 First, navigate to Options > Permalinks in WP Admin and click 'Save Changes.'
 If links still don't appear, visit http://www.thinkoomph.com/plugins-modules/wp-print-friendly/ and leave a comment detailing the problem.

 = How should I name print templates? =
 Print templates should be prefixed with 'wpf' and follow WordPress template conventions from there.
+To use one template for all contexts unless otherwise specified, name your template 'wpf.php.'
 For custom post types, 'wpf-[post type name].php' will be used for that post type.
 Similarly, 'wpf-home.php' will load that template for the front page of your site.
 The plugin includes a default template that may suit many needs.

 = How do I add a print link to my templates? =
 The function `wpf_the_print_link` will add a link to the print-friendly version of whatever page it appears on.
 This function accepts the following arguments: